UCSF-TI/tipcc-web/docs/software/software-repositories.md

   1.19.2-0, <em>2.0.3</em>
   </td>
   <td>
-  <strong>Pandoc - a universal document converter</strong><br>
+  <strong>Pandoc: A Universal Document Converter</strong><br>
   Pandoc is a Haskell library for converting from one markup format to another, and a command-line tool that uses this library.
-Example: <code>pandoc --version</code><br>
+Example: <code>pandoc --version</code>.<br>
   URL: <a href="http://pandoc.org/">http://pandoc.org/</a><br>
   </td>
  </tr>